Claude Lemieux, Four-Time Stanley Cup Champion, Dies at Age 60

 1-Minute Brief

-Lemieux's death has prompted tributes from the hockey community and renewed discussion about mental health in sports.
+Lemieux's death has prompted tributes across the hockey world and renewed discussion of mental health in sports.

 Key Facts

-- Claude Lemieux, a four-time Stanley Cup champion, died at age 60.
+- Claude Lemieux, a four-time Stanley Cup winner, died at age 60.

 - The Palm Beach County Sheriff's Office confirmed Lemieux died by suicide.